andrewgc-dem1/petstore-api/README.md

-### General notes  12-11-25 - testing deployment as private repo - take 2 after adding org variables into said repo
+### General notes  12-12-25 - test1 today more secure check on TLS

 This is a bit of a hack, in that both the app and the database (MairaDB) are on the same image/container.